 Get A Deed Of Assignment Of Lease

-If you wish to assign your retail lease to another party, then it’s important to get the assignment in writing.
-A Deed Of Assignment of Lease will do just that, by ensuring your rights and obligations as the tenant are then transferred to the new party.
+If you intend to assign your retail lease, it is crucial to document the assignment in writing.
+A Deed Of Assignment Of Lease ensures that your rights and obligations are clearly transferred to the new party.
+We recommend consulting with an experienced legal professional to guide you through this process.

 Can I Extend My Retail Lease?